anamsohail/earthquakes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-This web app is fetching data from the USGS API (https://earthquake.usgs.gov/fdsnws/event/1/) and displaying the results in Google Map.
+This web app is fetching data from the USGS API (https://earthquake.usgs.gov/fdsnws/event/1/) and displaying the results in Google Map.<br />
 The size of the map markers reflect the magnitude of the earthquake.
-Clicking on a marker gives more information about that earthquake.
+Clicking on a marker gives more information about that earthquake.<br />
 The data presented here is from September 2015 as it shows varying degrees of magnitude of the earthquakes.

 ## Install/Setup
-Google map API requires API_KEY.
-For this purpose, create .env file in the root folder and input:
+Google map API requires API_KEY.<br />
+For this purpose, create .env file in the root folder and input:<br />
 REACT_APP_API_KEY = YOUR_API_KEY_HERE

 ## Available Scripts